camunda/camunda-docs/versioned_docs/version-8.0/components/console/manage-clusters/manage-secrets.md

 ---
 id: manage-secrets
 title: Manage secrets
-description: Manage secrets for Connectors
+description: Manage secrets for Connectors.
 ---

 Create secrets and reference them in your Connectors without exposing sensitive information in your BPMN processes.